Our Steps for a cleaner ventilation system

 We take the additional step of brushing the ductwork.
 We find this additional step to be worthwhile in providing a superior cleaning than using air tools alone.

 During the cleaning process, we also make sure to check that any dampers that are installed are left open to allow the airflow to that designated area.
 A closed damper is one of the most common issues with customers complaining of poor airflow.
 Not every home has them installed, but a simple adjustment of the levers can help save a service call.

 Once all cleaning steps have been performed, we will do a visual inspection of the system to ensure all areas are clean and nothing was missed, before shutting down the equipment and packing up.
 Not all ductwork will come out looking shiny and new as shown below.

-For Residential Systems, we have reverted to using smartphones for taking pictures.
+For Residential Systems, we have reverted to using smartphones and the Wifi Ferret Camera for inspecting and taking pictures.

 Only after you are completely satisfied will your cleaning specialist seal the access openings and return the system to service.
 All Openings are sealed with semi-permanent enclosures that can be used for a future cleaning.
 These sheet metal plates come in many different sizes depending on the access opening required.